 Think of domain authority like your own personal reputation.
 If you have a strong reputation, then people tend to listen to you and trust you.
 If you have a bad reputation, then people steer clear of you.

-Websites with strong reputations for publishing high quality, accurate information that people want to read, are given preference in Google versus other websites.
-One indicator of a strong reputation is the quantity and quality of the websites linking to yours.
+Websites with strong reputations for publishing high-quality, accurate information that people want to read are given preference in Google versus other websites.
+One indicator of a strong reputation is the quantity and quality of the websites linking to your website.
 When lots of other websites with high domain authority link to your website, it is a signal to Google that your website should also be trusted.